Mission Community Hospital

 Our Radiology Department is a fully-staffed diagnostic facility.
 We can provide for an array of services, from basic X-rays and mammograms to state-of-the-art CAT (CT) scans and magnetic resonance imaging (MRI).

-FAS patients remain at Temple Community Hospital 3-4 nights and are given comfortable and spacious private accommodations that welcome a guest should a family member wish to spend the night.
+FAS patients remain at Mission Community Hospital 3-4 nights and are given comfortable and spacious private accommodations that welcome a guest should a family member wish to spend the night.
 Dr. del Junco Jr. recommends that, if possible, someone come and stay with you.
 Moral support helps tremendously in the recovery process.